 Emergency Archaeology in Stone Hill

+About a week and a half ago, community leader and activist Guy Hollyday called to let me know that a house on Pacific Street in Stone Hill was under rennovation, and that the owners were interested in including archaeology in the process.
+It turns out that the house was a large old stone farm house, which I've always thought would be an important place to dig because it seems so different from the other houses in the area.
 While most houses in the neighborhood are duplexes, this one is a stand-alone two and a half story with two telescope additions, which are now separate properties.
 The new owners, Mark Thistle and his wife Robyne Lyles, are undertaking a massive project to rennovate the property.
 They've begun by stripping old paint and paper, and removing a later rear kitchen addition (pictured above).
 They plan to replace that addition with an updated kitchen, but before they do so, are willing to let some archaeology happen.
 Replacement of the metal roof is another major project.

 I plan to do some limited excavations during the week of March 12.
 Likely I will dig a few shovel test pits in the area where the new addition will be constructed to see if significant subsurface deposits or features are present, but I also have a number of other research goals in mind.
 Included in these are the location of the building's privy or privies, location of a possible builder's trench to help date house construction (Architecural historians suspect that the house was built much earlier than the rest of the neighborhood, and artifacts from a builder's trench could help confirm this).
 Additionally, we'd like to learn more about a strange wall and trench (pictured below) of unknown function.